xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD-ARM.md

 gcc-7 (Ubuntu 7.4.0-1ubuntu1~16.04~ppa1) 7.4.0
 ```

-With this setup, the versions of the major tools are:
+With this setup, the versions of the other major tools are:

 ```console
 $ git --version